shalb/cdev-aws-k3s/README.md

-# cdev-aws-k3s
+# AWS-K3s

-Cdev uses [project templates](https://docs.cluster.dev/stack-template-development/) to generate users' projects in a desired cloud.
-AWS-k3s is a cdev template that creates and provisions Kubernetes clusters in [AWS cloud](https://docs.cluster.dev/aws-cloud-provider/) by means of k3s utility.
+Cluster.dev uses [stack templates](https://docs.cluster.dev/stack-templates-overview/) to generate users' projects in a desired cloud.
+AWS-K3s is a stack template that creates and provisions Kubernetes clusters in AWS cloud by means of k3s utility.
 The template deploys a k3s cluster using existing or created VPC and domain name.

 In this repository you will find all information and samples necessary to start a k3s cluster in AWS.